MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Generating events from the new inputs

-Instead of polling for a controller’s state, an application might prefer to handle Pressed and Released events associated to the buttons, which allow handling a super-fast action lasting less than a frame.
-To achieve this, the cache of motion controllers should process all states published by a controller since last frame, this can be achieved by storing the timestamp of the last MotionControllerReading retrieved from a MotionController and calling MotionController.
-TryGetReadingAfterTime() method:
+Instead of polling for a controller’s state, you might want to get data directly from a buttons Pressed and Released events, which let's you handle even the quickest actions lasting less than a frame.
+In order for this approach to work, the cache of motion controllers should process all states published by a controller since the last frame, which you can do by storing the timestamp of the last MotionControllerReading retrieved from a MotionController and calling *MotionController.TryGetReadingAfterTime()*:

 ```csharp
 private class MotionControllerState